College Advisory Program (CAP)

 The Academy Program focuses on positively impacting everyday club environments to assist in maximizing youth player development across the country.
 The Academy values individual development of elite players over winning trophies and titles.
 The Academy sets the standard for elite environments for youth soccer clubs nationwide and is a part of U.S. Soccer’s global leadership position in youth soccer that will impact thousands of players.

-Through a long history of focusing on player development and quality training environments, BUSC has been selected by U.S. Soccer to field DA teams at U12, U13, U14, U15, and U17 age groups.
+Through a long history of focusing on player development and quality training environments, BUSC has been selected by U.S. Soccer to field DA teams at (U12-pre-Academy), U13, U14, U15, and U17 age groups.
 These teams are very different from the other BUSC Competitive teams in that they serve more like regional all-star teams—meaning our DA Staff are looking for the most elite players in the region, throughout the entire season, not just in the immediate area.

 INTERESTED IN BUSC’S DEVELOPMENT ACADEMY?